A Note on the Second Spectral Gap Incompleteness Theorem

 \begin{quote} ``[T]here are particular Hamiltonians within these families for which one can neither prove nor disprove the presence of a gap, or of any other undecidable property.
 Unfortunately, our methods cannot pinpoint these cases.'' \end{quote}

 The purpose of this note is to point out that our methods \emph{can} in fact pinpoint concrete cases.
-We'll prove a spectral-gap analogue of G\"odel's Second Incompleteness Theorem: a concrete construction of a \emph{particular} many-body quantum Hamiltonian whose spectral gap is undecidable.
+We'll prove a spectral-gap analogue\footnote{See \cref{fn:analogy}.} of G\"odel's Second Incompleteness Theorem: a concrete construction of a \emph{particular} many-body quantum Hamiltonian for which the presence or absence of a spectral gap cannot be proven.

-I will assume\footnote{I.e.\ have already assumed.} the reader understands (at least at an informal level) what a Turing Machine is, what the Halting Problem is and why it's undecidable, what a formal system is, what it means to ``formalise'' mathematical statements within the system, and the distinction between proof and truth.\footnote{Nothing too deep, then.} If not, one or both of \cite{GEB} or \cite{Oberhoff} are required background reading.
-The former inspired everyone whose read it.
+I will assume\footnote{I.e.\ have already assumed.} the reader understands (at least at an informal level) what a Turing Machine is, what the Halting Problem is and why it's undecidable, what a formal system is, what it means to ``formalise'' mathematical statements within the system, and the distinction between proof and truth.\footnote{Nothing too deep, then.} If not, one or both of \cite{GEB} or \cite{Oberhoff} are required reading.
+The former inspired everyone who's read it.
 The latter was the inspiration for this note.